spencertipping/ni/doc/ni_by_example_4.md

 _
 ```

-Most of the trickery is done using the heredoc syntax (which is a way of writing multi-line strings starting with ).
-Heredocs are parsed in a non-obvious way.
-In this case, at a high level, the code works like this:
+Most of the trickery is done using the heredoc syntax, which are parsed in a non-obvious way.
+At a high level, the code works like this:

-1. `$_` becomes the code written as a heredoc, which is just the 3rd line.
-The heredoc parser knows to skip the end of the line.
+1. `$_` is set to the string value prescribed by the heredoc; since the heredoc
-2. `eval $_` happens, causing that code to be executed
+2. `eval $_` happens, causing the string of code written in the third line.
 3. inside `eval $_`, `print "#!... ${_}..."` happens -- notice the reference back to `$_`, which contains the code being evaled

 The key here is that because the code is inside a single-quoted heredoc, it can be interpolated directly into its own representation.